 Community — Visual makers and thinkers do not exist in a vacuum, but instead rely heavily on their community for critical feedback and support.
 Students are scheduled into cohorts, allowing for maximum collaboration, connectivity and crossover to happen within the classroom and with their peers.

-Note — Art History majors choose between Core Studio I and Core Studio II, and do not take Core Studio III.
-Studio Art and UTeach Art majors take all three Core Studios.
+Note — Art History majors choose between Core Studio: Drawing and Core Studio: 2D, and do not take the other two Core Studios.
+Studio Art and UTeach Art majors take all four Core Studios.

 Art History Courses